fullscale180/asm2arm/README.md

 Tested configurations
 --------
-The _Add-AzureSMVmToRM_ commandlet was validated using the following test cases:
+The _Add-AzureSMVmToRM_ cmdlet was validated using the following test cases:

 | Test Case ID | Description |
 |:---|:---|